 It’s believed that Cape Town’s iconic Table Mountain is one of the oldest mountains in the world.
 Table mountain is approximately 260 million years old; it’s also home to thousands of species of plant life, including species unique to the Cape Floral Region.
 The glorious mountain is one of the world’s 7 New Natural Wonders.
 It is also apparently one of 12 main energy centres on the planet emitting spiritual, magnetic, and electric energies.
-It is also a popular hiking destination with hundreds of routes to explore.
+It’s an idyllic and very popular hiking destination with hundreds of routes to explore.

 Bonus fact: Did you know that another country lies within the borders of South Africa?
 The Kingdom of Lesotho is a sovereign state that is located in the Drakensberg Mountain area.
 The mountainous country has been nicknamed “the Kingdom in the Sky” thanks to the magnificent scenery and landscapes!